johnobrien8642/super-simple-headless-cms/README.md

 ## Quick Summary

-Super Simple CMS is built on a Page -> Template -> Asset model.
+Super Simple Headless CMS is built on a Page -> Template -> Asset model.
 You create Pages that have Templates that are filled with Assets.
 You can either update existing pages or create new ones.
 Drag and drop to rearrange order.

-- Note: Super Simple CMS is so simple currently that it doesn't have nested pages, but this could be easily added in the future.
+- Note: Super Simple Headless CMS is so simple currently that it doesn't have nested pages, but this could be easily added in the future.

 When you add a page, it'll be automatically added to the Navbar if you don't toggle "Show In Navigation" to false.